 The Voting Rights Advancement Act would once again require states and localities with recent histories of voter discrimination to seek approval from the U.S. Department of Justice before making any changes in their election laws.

 Help ensure all Americans can exercise their right to vote.
 Email your members of Congress and urge them to support the Voting Rights Advancement Act.

-No one should be treated as second-class.
-Email your members of Congress and urge them to support the Equality Act.
+Email your SENATORS and urge them to support the Equality Act (S. 788).

 Expanding background checks to close gun sales loopholes is a first step to keeping schools and communities safe from gun violence.
 Firearms are the leading cause of death for African American children and the second leading cause of death for all American children.

 We need to do more to keep guns away from people who will use them to cause harm.
 Email your senators and urge them to support the Background Check Expansion Act.